disanza-franck/Swiss-Commute/README.md

 ## Project Details
 ### Choropleth Map
-The choropleth map displays the amount of kilometers traveled in a day by residents in different Swiss regions.
+The choropleth map displays the amount of kilometers traveled in a day by residents in different Swiss cantons.
 It uses color intensity to represent the volume of daily commute, with darker colors indicating higher values.
 The map is created using the [Folium](https://python-visualization.github.io/folium/) library in Python.

 ![image](https://github.com/disanza-franck/Swiss-Commute/assets/146677173/f1377187-97f3-48c3-a638-1cc385d56d6e)